BackPack Bob 🌴

 how to get to phi phi islands from phuket for free

 Okay, I’ll be honest, this one isn’t actually free.
-But it can be done on a very low budget if you play in right.
+But it can be done on a very low budget if you plan it right.
 And here’s how you do it.

 Visiting the Phi Phi islands for a day trip doesn’t have to be as expensive as some people think it is.
 If you are staying in Phuket Town, you can walk to the pier in around 20 minutes.
 But ferry tickets at the pier are sold for 600 Baht.
 The trick is to buy ferry tickets from a tourist office in the town, where you can find vendors selling the same ticket for 300 Baht.
 Buy yourself two tickets (one for the return journey) walk to the pier and for 600 Baht ($10) you can spend the day exploring beaches for free on Koh Phi Phi.